AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/get-started/integrate-ui-kit.md

 Before you start, make sure your development environment meets the following conditions:

 - Flutter 3.3.0 or above;
-- iOS 11 or above;
+- iOS 11 or above or Android 21 or above;
-- Android 21 or above.
+- You have a valid Agora project with users and tokens generated.
+See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Integrate UIKIt